Insider scoop on life as an

 Let’s just say you’ll be making sure there’s enough room in your luggage for your trip home.
 The Gin Jol visits three Gin distilleries and finishes off with a drink at the fabled Secret Gin Bar in town.

 My love for this country grows stronger every day.

 The more places I travel within South Africa and the more people I meet has made me feel much more connected to the world I live in.

 Of course, we both have strong ties to Australia because of our families, however I hope we stay for a while longer.
 In the wise words of Ernest Hemingway “I never knew of a morning in Africa when I woke up and was not happy”.

-Encompass Africa: We adore Sophie and Drew.
-Their company Kiff Kombi Tours is a refreshing change to the tours available in and around Cape Town.
+We adore Sophie and Drew.
+Their company Kiff Kombi Tours is a refreshing change many of the usual city tours available in and around Cape Town.
 Run by two passionate professionals with a zest for life and exploration you will have a fabulous time if you go on one of the tours.
 We can book the tours or even a private tour if the Kombi and Drew are available.

 Join our Safari Fox

 Receive our newsletter with latest product releases and exclusive offers delivered straight to your inbox by subscribing to our Safari Fox mailing list today!